 - ABOUT US

 A major in music teaches you to explore and understand the history, theory, and performance of music.
-Your professors and lecturers are active researchers and performing musicians; many have had works performed, published and recorded around the globe, while others are renowned contributors to the public intellectual discourse about music.
+Your professors and lecturers are active researchers and performing musicians, who regularly have works performed, published and recorded around the globe.
 Students work closely with prominent Artists-in-Residence who give concerts throughout their year-long tenure.
-You'll also have the chance to perform with our symphony orchestra, band, chorus, gospel choir or smaller ensembles.
-Department facilities include an extensive collection of historical and modern European musical instruments, non-western instruments, and an excellent music library.
+You'll also have the chance to perform with our symphony orchestra, band, chorus, world music ensembles, and a variety of smaller ensembles.
+Department facilities include an extensive collection of historical and modern European musical instruments, non-western instruments, and an excellent CD and video library.

 UC Davis music majors have become successful musical performers, conductors and teachers; others have found careers in various aspects of the music business such as recording or management.
 One teaches composition at Princeton, another conducts choirs at Pomona College, and two have sung with the New York City Opera.
 Still others have blended the analytical and communication skills learned in their music classes with other talents, going on to careers in medicine, law, business, publishing and advertising.